Holographic spin alignment of $J/\psi$ meson in magnetized plasma: Summary and Outlook

 Based on these intriguing conclusions, we anticipate that there will be more research endeavors in this field in the future.
 It is well known that in addition to generating a high-temperature and strong magnetic QGP, non-central heavy ion collisions also lead to relatively high QGP density and carry a non-negligible amount of angular momentum.
 We have investigated the effects of these factors on the current-current correlation function of the $J/\psi$ meson in Ref.\cite{Zhao:2023pne}.
 Moreover, mesons of different masses exhibit distinct properties, as evident from Ref.\cite{Zhao:2021ogc}, which discusses heavy $J/\psi$ mesons and heavier $\Upsilon(1S)$ mesons.
 Of course, the properties of lighter mesons are also different from those of heavy mesons, such as $\phi$\cite{Sheng:2022ssp} and $\rho$ mesons.
 Experimentalists have dedicated substantial time to these matters and are eagerly seeking robust theoretical explanations.
 Holographic theory, as a potent non-perturbative tool, is expected to provide consistent interpretations for experimental data and reliable theoretical predictions.
+In addition, considering the fluctuations of all fields and their couplings is an important research direction.
+In future work, we plan to extend our model to include these coupling effects by solving the full equations of motion to gain a more comprehensive understanding of the physical phenomena in magnetized quark-gluon plasma.